MaksymDel/domain_clusters/README.md

 ```

+#### Big chunked dataset

-### New: train mini-batch k-means on a chanked datasets (for large dataset) for a specified number of epochs
+This will train mini-batch k-means on a chanked dataset for a specified number of epochs

 ```bash
 # in: comma-separated serialized sentence embeddings files